adel-mamin/amast/lib/hsm/README.rst

 Events are always sent first to the active state.
 The active state can choose whether to consume the event or to pass it to its parent.
 If the state chooses to consume the event then event handling ends with the state.
-If, however, the state chooses to pass then the event will be sent to the state's parent.
+If, however, the state chooses to pass, then the event will be sent to the state's parent.
 At this point the parent must make the same decision.
 Event handling ends when the state or one of its ancestors consumes the event or the event reaches the default superstate **hsm_top()**.
 The default top level